hiraeth-php/turso/README.md

 }
 ```

-> NOTE: The `order` constant which defines the default sort ordering when selecting entities is expressed in _field names_, not columns.
+> NOTE: The `order` constant which defines the default sort ordering when selecting entities as well as the `identity` constant which specified fields that constitute the primary key or unique ID of the entities are expressed in _field names_, not columns.

 ### Getting Repositories